Login/Logout

 Plutonium

-• In April 2010, Russia closed its last plutonium production facility, although it has not discounted a return to producing separated plutonium for fast-breeder reactors in the future.
+• In April 2010, Russia closed its last plutonium production facility.

 • In 2012, the last weapon-grade plutonium reprocessing plant Zheleznogorsk was shut down.

-• Its total plutonium stockpile is, as of the end of 2016, estimated at 185.2 metric tons, with an 8 metric ton margin of error.
+• Its total plutonium stockpile is, as of the beginning of 2022, estimated at 192 metric tons, with an 8 metric ton margin of error.

 • The weapons-grade stockpile is estimated at 128 ± 8 metric tons.